sabularcekylaii-eng/log_extractor/README.md

 # PayConnect Log Extractor

-Desktop tool that searches PayConnect's MinIO log exports for one or more Pay IDs and pulls out the full request/response block for each match -- one text file per Pay ID.
+Desktop tool that searches MinIO log exports for one or more Pay IDs and pulls out the full request/response block for each match -- one text file per Pay ID.